 surprise that anywhere on earth, poorer communities fare worse than

 This is all the more true of ethnic minorities in whichever country, where they’re often the first groups to suffer from discrimination and unfair treatments.
-This implies that the effects of poverty are not exclusively material but also very much psychological (it affects in many ways mental health and behavior).
-This aspect of mental and physiological health is present in each and every of the aforementioned effects of poverty.
+This implies that the impact of poverty is not exclusively physical but also very much psychological: it affects in many ways mental health and human behavior.
 Every form of poorness, every form of social exclusion – be it material or racial – has its impact on people’s health.

 After all, philosophers and sociologists often agree that man is but a social animal.
 So, living without a society or a group you belong to can have a huge impact on your mental health (though we wouldn't know for hermits).
 This has massive consequences for policymakers concerned not just about poverty but also about reinforcing social cohesion.

 A nation-building effort should shift from nationalism to uniting a people around a society that represents and acts according to a common set of values.
 In particular, it should be a society that nurtures an environment that will enable all of its citizens to best use or develop news skills, to best express their potential and participate in the development of society.
 An enabling and empowering society (that’s what experts and politicians often mean by those words).

 A problem of unemployment... or a more complex issue?